 For this kid’s bento box ideas, first, make the salad.

-*To make your tacos salad you, will need 1/2 cup of shredded lettuce, three ounces of ground beef, two tablespoons of shredded cheese, two tablespoons of salsa.
+*To make your taco salad you, will need 1/2 cup of shredded lettuce, three ounces of ground beef, two tablespoons of shredded cheese, and two tablespoons of salsa.

 24. Chicken Salad For Bento Salad